New Jersey to hold hearing next month to decide on liquor license renewals for 2 Trump golf clubs | KRDO

 “A review by ABC [Alcohol Beverage Control] indicates that Mr. Trump maintains a direct beneficial interest in the three liquor licenses through the receipt of revenues and profits from them, as the sole beneficiary of the Donald J. Trump Revocable Trust,” the spokesperson from the attorney general’s office said.

+“As previously stated, President Trump is not the holder of any liquor license in New Jersey, and he is not an officer, director or operator of any entity that holds a liquor license in New Jersey,” a statement obtained by CNN on Saturday reads.

+“We sincerely hope that this investigation is not political in nature, and given the foregoing, we feel confident that our licenses will remain unaffected,” the statement said.

-The liquor licenses at the Colts Neck and Bedminster golf courses expire Sunday and until the hearing, the clubs will be allowed to sell liquor under a state-issued temporary 90-day permit, according to the spokesperson.
+The liquor licenses at the Colts Neck and Bedminster golf courses expire Sunday, and until the hearing, the clubs will be allowed to sell liquor under a state-issued temporary 90-day permit, according to the attorney general’s office spokesperson.

 “During such a hearing, the applicant bears the burden of proof to demonstrate by a preponderance of the evidence that they remain qualified to maintain licensure, which includes a review of any beneficiaries of the licenses,” they said.